sne11ius/stunden/README.md

 Configuration
 =============
 Pointing stunden to a configuration file is mandatory.
-The file must contain valid JSON (though you may omit the quotes around keys):
+The file must contain valid JSON (though you may omit the quotes around keys and may use `/*...*/` for comments):
 ```JSON
 {
     "inputConfigs": [